We Spent 6 Months Building PBN Links. Here’s What Actually Happened.

 Months 5-6: Plateau and Penalties

+Here’s the thing.
 By month five, rankings stabilized.
 The money site holding positions 4-7 saw no further upward movement despite adding three more PBN links.
-Traffic plateaued at roughly 180% of baseline—a solid gain, but momentum had clearly stalled.
-Two possibilities emerged: either the niche’s competitive ceiling had been reached, or Google’s algorithms had begun discounting the links.
+Traffic plateaued at roughly 180% of baseline, a solid gain, but momentum had clearly stalled.
+Two possibilities emerged: either the niche’s competitive ceiling had been reached, or the algorithm had begun discounting the links.

 The Numbers: Traffic, Rankings, and ROI